codearxiv/PCReconstruct/README.md

 This is done using a "continuous dictionary" variation of the k-SVD dictionary learning algorithm adapted to unstructured point clouds.

 ## TODO:
-* Still struggles in areas of very high curvature.
+* Reconstruction still struggles in areas of very high curvature.
 Smaller patch sizes may have to be selected here automatically.
 * The slow signal setup step of reconstruction could be parallelized.
+* Take point colour values into account.

 ## Sparsified Stanford Bunny:
 Original Stanford bunny sampled with 35847 points: